Dr Tan Hiok Hee

 - Mild scabbing can occur when removing freckles and lentigines

-- Usually very mild and well tolerated
+- Discomfort or pain felt when using this laser is usually very mild and well tolerated